lola-tech/graphql-kimera/packages/graphql-kimera/README.md

 Kimera is useful to:

 - **Speed up the prototyping process**.
 It's very easy to get a mocked server up and running by just updating the schema definition and optionally customizing the mocks providers.
 - **Allow large teams to better coordinate**.
-Frontend developers can negotiate changes to the schema with the backend developers and then quickly add mocks for the changes in a Kimera mocked version of the server while the backend team gets to implementing the changes.
+Frontend developers can negotiate changes to the schema with the backend developers and then quickly add mocks for the changes in a Kimera mocked version of the server while the backend team gets to implmenting the changes.
 - **Improve testing in front end applications that use GraphQL**.
 Using Kimera allows one to customize query responses by defining _a single scenario_ as opposed to exhaustively mocking each query response, which is extremely useful for large component trees where queries are used at different levels of the component hierarchy.

 ## Getting Started

 To install Kimera you can install it via `npm` or `yarn`, it's totally up to you.
+We're guessing that you'll most likely want Kimera to be a dev dependency.

 ```
-npm install @lola-tech/graphql-kimera
+npm install --save-dev @lola-tech/graphql-kimera
 ```

 or if you want to use yarn

 ```
-yarn add @lola-tech/graphql-kimera
+yarn add --dev @lola-tech/graphql-kimera
 ```

 ### Examples